Chinese ceramics: Blanc de Chine

+Dehua porcelain figure of a seated Luohan, Qing dynasty (17th century).
+Metropolitan Museum of Art.

 Blanc de Chine is a type of white porcelain made at Dehua in Fujian province.
 It has been produced from the Ming dynasty (1368–1644) to the present day.
 Large quantities arrived in Europe as Chinese export porcelain in the early 18th century and it was copied at Meissen and elsewhere.

 The area along the Fujian coast was traditionally one of the main ceramic exporting centres.
 Over 180 kiln sites have been identified extending in historical range from the Song dynasty to the present.